RunestoneInteractive/RunestoneComponents/README.rst

 * You'll also need to have done the above installation.

-  * You should be using virtual environment, you'll need a clone of the RunestoneComponents repository, and you'll need to have done ``pip install -e path/to/your/components/clone/directory``.
+  * You should be using virtual environment, you'll need a clone of the RunestoneComponents repository, and you'll need to have done ``pip install -e`` from the top level of the RunestoneComponents directory.

 **To run tests:**